immutability-io/immutability-project/README.md

 # AUDIENCE

-It is my experience that the Ethereum community and the community that uses tools like Vault are nearly disjoint sets.
-Therefore, I am trying to develop a set of recipes for installing both Ethereum and Vault.
+It is my experience that the Ethereum community and the community that uses HashiCorp tools (like Vault) are nearly disjoint sets.
+So, I am trying to develop a set of recipes for bridging this gap.
 I expect the Vault folks may not need the Vault installation scripts and the Ethereum guys may not need the Ethereum installation scripts; but, both are provided - assuming that a basic set of dependencies are available.

+Why should these 2 communities work together (or at least synergistically?)
+I believe that the blockchain revolution will be best realized as an outcome of the efforts of the Ethereum community.
+Ethereum is the healthiest, most innovative and least annoying of the various blockchain sects - their vision (a global computer rooted in a trustless ecosystem) is easily the most exciting.
+Ethereum re-defines *serverless*.
+And the HashiCorp community has codified the best ideas in the immutable infrastructure space.

+That the immutable ledger community hasn't joined forces with the immutable infrastructure community is fairly startling to me.
+Perhaps this will be a small step towards that synergy.

 **Note:** I am working on an article that walks through installation and demonstrates playing with these tools.
 I will link here when that is finished.